How Coffee Can Ease The Tensions Of Working From Home

 - If you want a cool looking coffee maker which is a statement maker you might try a vacuum coffee maker.
 These look like they come from the space program and definitely will grab someone’s attention.
 You may have to field questions like what is that gizmo, but that can be fun.
 These are known to produce very flavorful coffee but that flavor comes with a lot of needed labor.

 - Sometimes you don’t care about your coffee as long as you can get your caffeine quickly.
 If you like shots of super-strong coffee you might want to invest in an espresso machine.
 Espresso can successfully be made at home so you do not need to stand in line at your favorite coffee shop each morning waiting for your next fix.
-(If you don’t want to get an espresso machine you might consider an AeroPress as a substitution which is more user friendly and easy to travel with)
+(If you don’t want to get an espresso machine you might consider an AeroPress as a substitution which is more user friendly and easy to travel with) If you don’t have enough space for a standard coffee machine and you are the one person who prefers to start your morning with a cup of coffee, you can invest in a k-cup coffee maker such as these from unclutterer, that will be the perfect option for your morning routine.

 - If you want to be able to make coffee in advance that can either be poured over ice or heated up, a cold brew coffee maker might be for you.
 If you set up your maker early in the evening the next morning you can have a super smooth, low acid coffee the next day.
 This takes time but having coffee in your fridge whenever you want can be well worth it.